cloudfleet/blimp-parachute/readme.txt

   allows us to get octet streams out of the subprocesses.

-5.3 TODO parse id for PUT uri from POST ───────────────────────────────────────
+5.3 DONE parse id for PUT uri from POST ───────────────────────────────────────

+  • CLOSING NOTE [2015-12-14 Mon 14:09]
+         Finished with proper implementation of POST followed by subsequent PUTs to the unspecified sub-uri namespace.

 5.4 TODO Read key from key device